asvd/wl/README.md

 ```

 Upon the event is triggered, the subscribed listeners are executed in
-the respective context, if those has been provided upon subscription.
+their respective contexts (if provided upon subscription).

 Additionally, the `emit()` method may take any set of arguments which
 are simply forwarded as the arguments provided to the subscribed
 listeners.
-This allows to provide the event details to the listeners:
+This allows to give to the listeners some details about the
+event:

 ```js
 myWhenable.emit(result);